akdenizcse/pl-evaluation-solidity/template.md

  ------------------

 Explanation about the history and authors of `Solidity` .
+-  Solidity is a high-level, human-readable code that breaks it down into specific instructions that are easily understandable for machines.
+The main advantages of using Solidity include:
 - Solidity was first proposed by Gavin Wood in August 2014, but the language was later developed by the Ethereum team.
 Ethereum team includes  Christian Reitwiessner, Alex Beregszaszi, Yoichi Hirai and several former Ethereum core Solidity is an object-oriented programming language for writing smart contracts.